Why do I see a star-shaped glare around lights?

 Keratoconus – A progressive disease that causes the cornea to grow weaker and become misshapen over time.
 It can lead to vision problems and different degrees of vision loss.

-Fuchs’ dystrophy – A degenerative disease that usually affects both corneas.
+Fuchs’ dystrophy – A degenerative eye disease that usually affects both corneas.
 Fuchs’ dystrophy can also cause eye pain, light sensitivity and foggy vision.

 Can starburst vision be treated?